 You’ve gone through the entire intranet evaluation process, selected the best intranet solution to meet your company needs, learned how to use the software and uploaded all your intranet content.
-You’ve spent all this time working away at a solution to help your employees Connect, Collaborate and Create and you are extremely excited for your intranet rollout.
+You’ve spent all this time working away at a solution to help your employees build a thriving workplace and you are extremely excited for your intranet rollout.

 The only problem?
 That one, underlying fear that every intranet manager faces….“Will employees use it?“